Expertcoderz/Expertcoderz/README.md

 * Contributor for [Adonis](https://github.com/Epix-Incorporated/Adonis) since March 2021; currently a community maintainer and developer.

-* Much of my current and past work is experimental and closed-source.
+* Most of my current development projects are closed source (and made to be dogfooded).

 ## Contact